typesafehub/conductr-doc/src/main/play-doc/developer/DevQuickStart.md

 * [Docker](https://www.docker.com/)
 * [sbt](http://www.scala-sbt.org/download.html)

 Docker is required so that you can run the ConductR cluster as if it were running on a number of machines in your network.
-You won't need to understand much about Docker for ConductR other than installing it as described in its "getting started" section.
-If you are on Windows or Mac then you will become familiar with `docker machine` which is a utility that controls a virtual machine for the purposes of running Docker.
+You won't need to understand much about Docker for ConductR other than installing it as described in its "Get Started" section.
+If you are on Windows or Mac then you will become familiar with `docker-machine` which is a utility that controls a virtual machine for the purposes of running Docker.

 sbt is our interactive build tool.
 Reading the getting started guide for sbt is recommended.